Serechoo/stash-userscripts/Batch Create All/README.md

 Included the functionality to batch add any outstanding tags on the page.

 Implemented a basic progress tracker of the overall task that will show as a percentage completion bar and give an estimated time until completion.

+# Batch Create All - Stash 0.4

+This is now a Custom JS you can copy and paste into the 'Custom Javascript' option in your 'Interface' options.

+If the 'Create All' button does not show on first load, reload the page and it should appear and be functional.